bullioncapital/js-kinesis-base/README.md

 - **[API Reference](https://stellar.github.io/js-stellar-base/)**

-> **Warning!** Node version of this package is using [`sodium-native`](https://www.npmjs.com/package/sodium-native) package, a native implementation of [Ed25519](https://ed25519.cr.yp.to/) in Node.js, as an [optional dependency](https://docs.npmjs.com/files/package.json#optionaldependencies).
+> **Warning!** The Node version of this package uses the [`sodium-native`](https://www.npmjs.com/package/sodium-native) package, a native implementation of [Ed25519](https://ed25519.cr.yp.to/) in Node.js, as an [optional dependency](https://docs.npmjs.com/files/package.json#optionaldependencies).
 > This means that if for any reason installation of this package fails, `stellar-base` will fallback to the much slower implementation contained in [`tweetnacl`](https://www.npmjs.com/package/tweetnacl).
 >
+> If you'd explicitly prefer **not** to install the `sodium-native` package, pass the appropriate flag to skip optional dependencies when installing this package (e.g. `--no-optional` if using `npm install` or `--without-optional` using `yarn install`).
+>
 > If you are using `stellar-base` in a browser you can ignore this.
-However, for production backend deployments you should definitely be using `sodium-native`.
+However, for production backend deployments you should most likely be using `sodium-native`.
-> If `sodium-native` is successfully installed and working
+> If `sodium-native` is successfully installed and working,
 > `StellarBase.FastSigning` variable will be equal `true`.
 Otherwise it will be
 > `false`.